swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 [Shusaku Ear-Reddening game](http://senseis.xmp.net/?EarReddeningMove)
 this is a tale of winning what appears to be a lost game.
 While it's always inspiring to see raw power on display, it's the winning of that lost game that's easiest to relate with.
-In Go, the value of patience and tenacity cannot be undervalued.
+In Go, patience and tenacity cannot be undervalued.

 The format of the commentaries is consistent.
 Cho always starts with a description of the conditions of the game along with illuminating